A rich brown sugar caramel cheesecake with crushed pecans and a graham cracker crust with a homemade salted caramel

-- Preheat the oven to 350°F. Place a large rimmed baking sheet on the very bottom rack of the oven and fill it halfway with water..
+- Preheat the oven to 350°F. Place a large rimmed baking sheet on the very bottom rack of the oven and fill it halfway with water.
 Line a 9-inch springform pan with parchment paper.
+Wrap the pan twice with heavy-duty aluminum foil or a slow cooker bag.

 - For the crust: Mix together the graham cracker crumbs, sugar and butter.
 Press the crumbs firmly into the bottom of the prepared pan.
 Set aside.

 - For the filling: Beat the cream cheese until creamy and smooth.
 Add the brown sugar and beat until well combined.
 Add the heavy cream, 1/4 cup caramel topping, extracts and flour.
 Beat until everything is incorporated completely.

 - Pour the cheesecake mixture onto the prepared crust.
 Place the pan on the oven rack right above the tray of water.
-Bake for 60 minutes.
+Bake for approximately 60 minutes.

 - Remove the pan from the oven and place it on a wire rack.
 Let the cheesecake cool for five minutes, then run a sharp knife around the edge of the cheesecake to loosen it from the springform pan.
 Let the cheesecake cool for one hour then refrigerate it for 4 to 6 hours or until completely chilled.

 - Detach the springform pan ring and remove the cheesecake from the pan.
 Slide it onto the serving plate.
 Spread the caramel topping on the cheesecake right before serving.
 Sprinkle the pecans on top of the caramel.

-- Prepare a batch of whipped cream: Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill.
-Pour 1 ¼ cups heavy whipping cream into the chilled bowl and use an electric mixer to beat the heavy cream on medium-high speed until the cream starts to thicken.
-Slowly add the powdered sugar and continue beating on high speed until stiff peaks form.
+- Prepare a batch of whipped cream: Chill the mixing bowl and beater blade for 5-10 minutes in the freezer or refrigerator.
+Beat the heavy cream in the chilled bowl and use an electric mixer to beat on medium-high speed until the cream thickens to soft peaks.
+Add the powdered sugar and continue beating on high speed until stiff peaks form.
 Pipe along the edges of the cheesecake.